Elephantopus

 Elephantopus is a genus of perennial plants in the daisy family (Asteraceae).

 The genus is widespread over much of Africa, southern Asia, Australia, and the Americas.
 Several species are native to the southeastern United States, and at least one is native to India and the Himalayas.

 Uses

 Elephantopus scaber is a traditional medicine and other species, including E. mollis and E. carolinianus, have also been investigated for medicinal properties.
 Elephantopus scaber contains elephantopin which is a germacranolide sesquiterpene lactone containing two lactone rings and an epoxide functional group.

+Etymology

+The genus name Elephantopus comes from the Greek words "elephantos" (elephant) and "pous" (foot).
+The term likely refers to the large basal leaves of some members of the genus.